WEBELOS Rank Advancement

 - Webelos Walkabout is all about taking a 3-mile hike safely and with fun.
 Do all your sessions as hikes, even if just around your meeting location, and get out and about, because there are so many places to hike around town.

-After finishing the requirements for an adventure, the Webelos den leader, rather than a parent, approves most of the adventures.
-For each adventure completed, youth receive a pin to wear on the Webelos colors or on their hat.
+After finishing the requirements for an adventure, the den leader, rather than a parent, approves most of the adventures, unless the den leader delegates that role (and during this pandemic period, parents and other adults in the Cub Scout’s family may sign off on Webelos and Arrow of Light requirements).
+On completing each adventure completed, Scouts receive a pin to wear on the Webelos colors or on their hat.